Are you looking to create a Wiki knowledge base using WordPress?

 It will help you create a more insightful knowledge base for your website.

 We hope this article helped you add a Wiki knowledge base section to your WordPress site.
-You may also want to check out our top picks of the best knowledge base plugins and our article on the best email marketing services for small businesses.
+You may also want to check out our guide on how to create a contact form in WordPress and our article on the best email marketing services for small businesses.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.